wmo/ds03gcd/README.md

 ## Quick-fix to common problems

-In case the script cannot find the dataset file, then:
-- check your internet connection
-- is the file still available from the URL used
-- do you have write access to your working directory

 In case you run into this error: 'could not find function "mapvalues"', then install package `plyr`